khaledsulimani/teachable-machine/README.md

 - **Teachable Machine** – for training the image classification model
 - **Python** – to run the model
 - **TensorFlow / Keras** – to load and use the trained model
 - **OpenCV** (optional) – for camera input and image handling

 ## 📁 Project Structure

-project-folder/
+project/
-├── model/           # Contains the trained model files (e.g. .h5 or model.json + weights)
+├── model/ # Folder containing the trained model
-├── main.py          # Python script to run the model
+│ └── fruit_model.h5
-└── README.md        # Project documentation
+├── main.py # Python script to run the model and make predictions └── README.md # Project documentation (this file)
 ## 🚀 How to Run

 1. Export your model from Teachable Machine in **Keras (.h5)** format and place it in the `model/` folder.